prabhakarlab/Banksy_py/README.md

 This Python version of BANKSY (compatible with `Scanpy`), we show how BANKSY can be used for task **1** (improving cell-type assignment) using Slide-seq and Slide-seq V2 mouse cerebellum datasets.
 The R version of BANKSY is available here (https://github.com/prabhakarlab/Banksy).

-An older version of the code used to reproduce the results in the mansucript is available on the `Banksy_manuscript` branch.

 ## <b> Prerequisites <a name="prereqs"></a>  </b>

 ### System requirements: <a name="sysreqs"></a>